gurverm/employee-tracker/README.md

 4. [Questions](#questions)

 ## Installation
+This application requires the installation of mysql and nodejs.
-Once the repository has been cloned and the user is in the correct integrated terminal, simply run 'npm install' followed by 'node index.js' to begin using the application
+Once the repository has been cloned users must first enter their mysql password into the connection.js file.
+Next the user will open the correct integrated terminal, simply run 'npm install' followed by 'node index.js' to begin using the application

 ## Usage
 Below is a demonstration of how a user would be expected to use the application as per the installation instruction.